top of page

 What we do:

 If there’s an injustice or a consequence of domestic abuse - that’s our business as we know domestic abuse can impact on almost every aspect of life, be it personal safety, housing, physical and mental health, immigration matters, legal issues, money, work... the list is long and can be overwhelming.
 Our job is to simplify these processes and work toward a safer independent future.
+Our mission is to drive lasting change across our communities so that domestic abuse becomes a thing of the past.

 We don’t do all these things alone, we work with communities through education and engagement, equipping them with the knowledge and understanding to spot the early signs of abuse and respond effectively, and create a cultural shift in attitudes to domestic abuse.
 Together we can achieve more, and we welcome volunteers, donors, and supporters who like us, want to see an end to domestic abuse.